Adderall is a prescription central nervous system stimulant used to treat attention deficit hyperactivity disorder (ADHD).

 When you snort Adderall, the drug reaches the brain faster than it would if taken orally.
 Once Adderall reaches the brain, it affects the neurotransmitters norepinephrine and dopamine, which are responsible for euphoria and other psychological effects.

+Knowing what happens if you snort Adderall is only one piece of this troubling puzzle.
 When someone takes Adderall without a prescription or differently than how directed by a doctor, it’s considered drug abuse.
 In addition to the side effects listed above, snorting Adderall XR also increases the likelihood of overdose, which can result in coma, brain damage, and death.
-Long-time Adderall users who have become addicted can avoid overdose by getting inpatient drug treatment before their drug habit gets worse.
+Long-time Adderall users who have become addicted can avoid overdose by getting inpatient treatment at our Delaware drug rehab before their habit gets worse.

 Adderall tablets or capsules are crushed into a powder that can be snorted.
 Crushing and snorting Adderall XR bypasses the drug’s normal speed of action, causing it to kick in more quickly and produce more intense side effects.
 Despite the dangerous snorting Adderall side effects that can occur, people snort Adderall because it produces a more immediate and intense high.
 By sending the entire dose of the drug to the brain in one moment, the central nervous system becomes overwhelmed, making it more difficult to break the drug down.